323d Air Division: World War II

 In February 1945, it was redesignated the 323d Combat Crew Training Wing and was remanned.
-It served as a training organization for very heavy bomber personnel until August when its personnel was again withdrawn.
+It served as a training organization for very heavy bomber personnel with Boeing B-29 Superfortresss until August when its personnel was again withdrawn.
 It continued as a "paper" unit until it was inactivated in 1946.

 Cold War

 The unit was redesignated the 323d Troop Carrier Wing and was reactivated as a reserve unit under Air Defense Command (ADC) on 1 August 1947 at Stout Field, Indiana.
 It was assigned reserve troop carrier groups at Stout and Godman Air Force Base, Kentucky.
 In 1948 the Air Force implemented the wing base organization.
 As a result, along with the other multi-base wings of Continental Air Command (ConAC), the wing was redesignated as an air division.
 ConAC assumed reserve management responsibility from ADC in 1948.
 It was inactivated in June 1949 when ConAC implemented the wing base organization and most of its personnel and equipment were transferred to the newly formed 434th Troop Carrier Wing at nearby Atterbury Air Force Base.

 From July 1958 to May 1960, the division maintained military air transport and support facilities and provided base support for all tenant organizations at Travis Air Force Base, California.
 It conducted peacetime operations such as airlifting cargo, troops, personnel, patients, and mail.